Austin lawyers brush up on latest immigration policies

-AUSTIN - Thee Austin Bar Association hosted a seminar for Immigration lawyers to teach other lawyers about the latest policies Monday.
+AUSTIN - AUSTIN, Texas – The Austin Bar Association hosted a seminar for Immigration lawyers to teach other lawyers about the latest policies Monday.

 "Immigration lawyers are being inundated right now, we're really overwhelmed with concerned calls and emails from our existing clients, from new clients, and we're trying to keep up with all the changes that are flying at us,” said Immigration attorney Kate Lincoln-Goldfinch.